-In an ongoing proactive effort to prevent crime from occurring we utilize foot, vehicle patrol, and electronic camera tours to ensure campus safety.
-The MCC Police Department offers the following programs:
+In an ongoing proactive effort to prevent crime from occurring, we utilize foot, vehicle patrol, and electronic camera tours to ensure campus safety.
+The Campus Police Department offers the following programs:

 - 1. Escort for Students/Staff: Officers provide an escort for persons wishing to have someone walk with them on campus.
-Call (815) 455-8733 for this service. - Telephones for Emergencies: Dialing 9-1-1 from any phone will connect with a police dispatcher.
-For non- emergency calls students and staff are asked to dial Ext.
-8733 for the college police.
+Call (815) 455-8733 for this service. - 2.
+Telephones for Emergencies: Dialing 9-1-1 from any phone will connect with a police dispatcher.
+For non-emergency calls, students and staff are asked to dial Ext.
+8733 for the Campus Police.
 Dialing 9-1-1 also works from classroom phones. - 3.
 Electronic Monitoring System: The College maintains security cameras, which record activity throughout the Crystal Lake Campus and Shah Center.
-In addition, the campus has access and fire alarm monitors that connect directly to the campus police department. - 4.
-Special Events Security: College police officers work many special events at the main campus and Shah Center to monitor and prevent problems from occurring, and provide services as needed. - 5.
+In addition, the campus has access and fire alarm monitors that connect directly to the Campus Police Department. - 4.
+Special Events Security: Campus Police officers work many special events at the main campus and Shah Center to monitor and prevent problems from occurring and provide services as needed. - 5.
 Emergency Procedures: The McHenry County College Police Department has developed Emergency Procedures to assist in responding to many types of emergencies.
-Flip-Chart booklets are located in every office area and classroom on campus that gives detailed instructions of how to respond to several different types of emergencies.
-These procedures and other emergency tips and videos are also available on the campus police website at www.mchenry.edu/emergency and www.mchenry.edu/safety - 6.
-Tip Now: Located on the McHenry County College Police Department website at www. mchenry.edu/tipnow is a third party service allowing anyone to anonymously report a crime or suspicious behavior.
-On occasion, individuals are concerned about reporting suspicious activity
+Flip-chart booklets are located in every office area and classroomon campus that give detailed instructions of how to respond to several different types of emergencies.
+These procedures and other emergency tips and videos are also available on the Campus Police website at www.mchenry.edu/emergency.

-- to law enforcement.
-Tip Now allows someone to report an incident to the police and still remain anonymous. - 7.
-Timely Notification/Special Alerts: If circumstances warrant, special alerts are distributed throughout campus to students, staff and visitors thru various means which may include daily publications, e-mail, RAVE mass notification, Twitter, Facebook and intercom. - 8.
-Vehicle Jump Start/Lock-out Assistance: The college police department provides a free vehicle jump start service.
+- 6. Timely Notification/Special Alerts: If circumstances warrant, special alerts are distributed throughout campus to students, staff and visitors through various means which may include daily publications, email, RAVE mass notification, Twitter, Facebook, and intercom. - 7.
+Vehicle Jump Start/Lock-Out Assistance: The Campus Police Department provides a free vehicle jump start service.
 In the event an individual's car doesn't start due to a dead battery, an officer will respond to assist with their vehicle.
-Officers will also assist drivers locked out of their vehicles. - 9.
+Officers will also assist drivers locked out of their vehicles.

 Behavioral Intervention Team (BIT): This team serves as the campus threat assessment team and was formed to respond quickly to behavior indicating a potential risk to self or others.
 These actions or behaviors may include violence or threats of violence.
 The team conducts threat assessments to determine if a realistic threat is present and acts accordingly.
-The team gathers processes and coordinates information from faculty, administrators, students and local authorities, and identifies appropriate resources to help resolve the potential issue.
-The team also works to educate and empower the campus community to recognize, report, and effectively address aberrant, dangerous, threatening and concerning behaviors.
+The team gathers, processes, and coordinates information from faculty, administrators, students, and local authorities, and identifies appropriate resources to help resolve the potential issue.
+The team also works to educate and empower the campus community to recognize, report, and effectively address aberrant, dangerous, threatening, and concerning behaviors.